Writing

 5. ploughing - boustrophedon writing:

 Admittedly this is meagre evidence, but it does make sense (see below) and it fits in with what we know about the Homerids and about the history of writing.
-It also offers an explanation for the remarkable degree of preservation of the text.
+It also offers a necessary explanation for the remarkable degree of preservation of the text.

 The Homerids